- Enterprise mobile app development concerns software designed for conglomerates and corporations.

 If a company doesn’t think this through beforehand, there’s a possibility the app fails at inception.
 For example, the agency transfers the app to a corporation → the company doesn’t have anyone to care for the app on its end → the app isn’t used.

 This ties into app management.
 After the corporation integrates the product into its internal systems, the hard part begins.
 Without pushing, making employees use the app is flat out impossible.

 Consider creating some internal study guides and setting deadlines to help employees get acquainted with the enterprise apps.
 Companies that forego this step can’t integrate the app into their workflow at all.

-Enterprise apps store high amounts of valuable data and insider info.
-Consider some security measures — whether it’s integrating two-factor authentication or partnering up with other companies to secure files.
+Enterprise apps store large amounts of valuable data and insider info.
+Consider some data security measures — whether it’s integrating two-factor authentication or partnering up with other companies to secure files.

-Without thinking of security beforehand, corporations run the risk of massive security breaches and data leaks.
-This can lead to insurmountable legal consequences.
+Without thinking of security beforehand, corporations run the risk of massive security breaches and company data leaks.
+This can lead to serious legal consequences.